-Each year, heart disease and stroke claim one out of every three lives in Wisconsin, affecting an increasing proportion of people under the age of 65.
+Each year, heart disease and stroke are responsible for one out of every three deaths in Wisconsin, affecting an increasing proportion of people under the age of 65.
 The good news is that many risk factors for heart disease and stroke – hypertension, high cholesterol, smoking, overweight and obesity, and diabetes – are largely preventable.

-The Wisconsin Chronic Disease Prevention Unit (CDPU) works with health systems, health care providers, insurers and professional organizations across the state to support a healthier Wisconsin by improving the prevention and management of heart disease and stroke.
-With funding from the Centers for Disease Control and Prevention (CDC), the CDPU manages several projects to enhance coordinated systems of care, promote clinical best practices, and support patient self-care and health literacy.
+The Wisconsin Chronic Disease Prevention Program (CDPP) works with health systems, health care providers, insurers and professional organizations across the state to support a healthier Wisconsin by improving the prevention and management of heart disease and stroke.
+With funding from the Centers for Disease Control and Prevention (CDC), the CDPP manages several projects to enhance coordinated systems of care, promote clinical best practices, and support patient self-care and health literacy.
 Current projects include:

 - Increase awareness of and referrals for high blood pressure.